About me

 WoLLIC 2021

-Abstract We discuss a simple logic to describe one of our favourite games from childhood, hide and seek, and show how a simple addition of an equality constant to describe the winning condition of the seeker makes our logic undecidable.
+We discuss a simple logic to describe one of our favourite games from childhood, hide and seek, and show how a simple addition of an equality constant to describe the winning condition of the seeker makes our logic undecidable.
 There are certain decidable fragments of first-order logic which behave in a similar fashion and we add a new modal variant to that class of logics.
 We also discuss the relative expressive power of the proposed logic in comparison to the standard modal counterparts.

 Link